 Kruger National Park is situated on the North Eastern side of South Africa bordering Mozambique.
 Kruger National Park is one of the premier holiday destinations in South Africa, and one of the premier safari destinations in the world due to its rich habitat and abundance of different animals.
 It encompasses an area that is almost 1000 square miles larger than Connecticut and Rhode Island combined!
 Because it is so large there are a few airports that serve the park, but we flew into Hoedspruit, an air force base that was partially converted into a civilian airstrip.
 With only 2 flights daily from Johannesburg and 3 weekly flights from Cape Town, this is a fairly difficult place to get to.
 Our South Africa safari lodge, & Beyond Ngala, has their own private airstrip, but we didn’t find that out until we got there.

 &Beyond Ngala Safari Lodge

 It was love at first sight when we arrived.
 Each “room” is a small cabin with a porch, outdoor shower area, living area, and large bathroom.
 One of the things we loved most was there was no TV.
 This allowed us to be more present and appreciate the beauty that was all around us.
-There are no fences around &Beyond, so we were greeted by warthogs outside our patio a few times!
+There are no fences around &Beyond, so we were greeted by warthogs and other wildlife outside our patio a few times!
 After the sun goes down you have a security guard guide you from the dining area to your room to make sure there are no creatures along the way.
 We saw baboons, honey badger, and bush babies on our night walks on the lodge grounds.

 &Beyond Ngala’s Staff